The Mediation Process

 • offer or intend to offer applications to customers located in the EU; and

-• are not satisfied that the App Review Board’s decision, made on or after March 7, 2024, correctly applied Apple’s terms relating to their access (i) to the EU storefronts of the App Store or (ii) through the Notarization process used for iOS apps distributed to EU users outside of the App Store.
+• are not satisfied that the App Review Board’s decision, made on or after March 7, 2024, correctly applied Apple’s terms relating to their access (i) to the EU storefronts of the App Store or (ii) through the Notarization process used for iOS and iPadOS apps distributed to EU users outside of the App Store.

 CEDR is an independent organisation providing mediation and other alternative dispute resolution processes to businesses, consumers, central and local governments, and trade bodies.